 All offers of employment shall be made in writing by the Town Administrator and Appointing Authority.
-The written offer of employment shall include the salary, the starting date and any conditions of employment not covered in these personnel policies and procedures.
+The written offer of employment shall include: salary/hourly rate; exempt or non-exempt status, under FLSA guidelines; the starting date; hours per week or expected work schedule; benefits package, and; any conditions of employment not covered in these personnel policies and procedures.
 All offers are conditional, subject to the satisfactory completion of pre-employment requirements set out in the offer letter.
 Such requirements may include a drug screen, a CORI check, and a pre-employment physical.